The leading constant for rational points in families: The conjecture

 For more general $X$, a thin set is required for Manin's conjecture hence certainly for us (even if $\rho(X) = 1$ there can be Zariski dense accumulating thin sets in Manin's conjecture; for example lines in intersections of two quadrics \cite[Ex.~3.6]{BL17}).
 In a series of works \cite{LT17,LST22} tools from birational geometry were used to study the exceptional set in Manin's conjecture and obtain an explicit description.
 It would be interesting to see whether such tools can be used to predict what shape $\Omega$ should take in our case.
 (This would require, for example, a version of Conjecture \ref{conj:main} for arbitrary big and nef line bundles, rather than just the anticanonical bundle.)

 Let us emphasise that there is indeed new behaviour which needs to be controlled.
 In a surprising work, Browning--Lyczak--Sarapin \cite{arXiv:2203.06881} considered a fibration over a quadric surface $X$.
 Despite no thin set being required here for Manin's conjecture, there is a thin set which dominates $N_{\textrm{loc}}(f,B)$.
 This demonstrates that the thin set $\Omega$ depends on both $f$ and $X$ in general, rather than just $X$.
-This fibration over a quadric is not strictly covered by our conjecture as it fails the assumption \eqref{eqn:assump_geometric}; nonetheless we expect that this thin set should be removed to obtain the correct asymptotic.
+This fibration over a quadric is not covered by our conjecture as it fails the assumption \eqref{eqn:assump_geometric}; in a tour-de-force Wilson~\cite{wilson1} recently proved an asymptotic of the shape $c B(\log \log B)/(\log B)$ for some $c>0$ when this thin set is removed.